jjohns60/HistoricalSnowAnalysis/README.md

 # Historical Snow Analysis

 This project deals with analyzing and downloading snow data for creating climate-scale insights into global snow regimes.
-These scripts have been developed by Jeremy Johnston (jeremy.johnston@unh.edu) at the University of New Hampshire Earth Systems Research Center (ESRC).
+These scripts have been developed by Jeremy Johnston (jeremy.johnston[at]unh.edu) at the University of New Hampshire Earth Systems Research Center (ESRC).
 Please reach out to Jeremy with questions on usage or troubleshooting.
 WHEN COMPANION PAPER IS PUBLISHED, ADD LINK/DOI HERE.

 ## Folders & Files